|Nutritional Guidelines (per serving)|

 Pack into a ramekin and if the liquid doesn't come to the top of the shrimp, add a bit more melted butter.
 Refrigerate at least 4 hours to let flavors meld.

 This will keep three to four weeks refrigerated and can also be frozen.
 Eat with thin slices of toast or crackers.
-(I usually use Pepperidge Farm Very Thin White Bread, cut off the crusts, cut it into four pieces, and toast it.)
+(We usually use Pepperidge Farm Very Thin White Bread, cut off the crusts, cut it into four pieces, and toast it.)